sumotoy/RA8875/README.md

 ###### Upcoming beta 0.7 release
 A major release upcoming these days, <s>have to fix a silly but important bug on drawPixel color weirdness</s> then I will release the next beta that support SD, full BTE, full DMA, lot of examples, better cursor tracking, almost finished text support and much more!<br>
 <br>
-<b>Please note that after releasing 0.64 I unfortunatly damaged my display so I will stop further development until arrive a new one from china!</b><br>

 ##### Description
 A Fast and Optimized library for RAiO RA8875 display driver for Teensy 3.x, Teensy LC and Arduino's (and I hope for other MCU's).<br>